tdg5/service-oriented-py/README.md

 # service-oriented-py

-Toolkit for building service oriented applications in python
+Toolkit for building service oriented applications in python.